rust-lang/rust/text/0000-inline-semantic.md

 ## Let's reimplement `unwrap()`

-`unwrap()` and `expect()` are two methods on `Option` and `Result` that are commonly used when you are *absolutely sure* they only contains a successful value and you want to extract it.
+`unwrap()` and `expect()` are two methods on `Option` and `Result` that are commonly used when you are *absolutely sure* they contain a successful value and you want to extract it.

 ```rust
 // 1.rs